Xon77/Live4Bubbles/README.md

 As shown in the images above representing a four-track configuration, this project is also designed to be used in conjunction with [Fizzy Hydra](https://github.com/Xon77/FizzyHydra) if you want to add audio-reactive visuals and a VJ system controlled notably by volume data and event triggering per track.

 Both tools allow you to assemble, modify, and layer multiple code fragments from databases via graphical interfaces and controllers, creating a hybrid form between computer-assisted composition and traditional live coding.
-The performance relies on real-time assembly of multiple fragments (rhythmic, effects, patterns), their accumulation in layered stacks, and gestural control of their dozens of parameters.
+The performance relies on real-time assembly of multiple fragments of code (rhythmic, effects, patterns), their accumulation in layered stacks, and gestural control of their dozens of parameters.

 ## ✨ Core Features